 Every channel and group can produce a direct output simultaneously.
-All surround channels and groups have surround direct outputs with the option to downmix the output to stereo instead.
+All surround channels and groups have surround direct outputs with the option to downmix the output to stereo instead (On the User-Chan screen).
 The mix-minus of a surround direct output is a true mix-minus of the whole surround channel or group.

-PFL from surround paths to Main or Small LS and PFL to Mon are surround, but the PFL LS output is still stereo.
+PFL to Mon and PFL to small LS (from surround paths) are surround, (PFL LS output is stereo).

-256 mono legs of buss/output metering.

-Up to 128 phase meters using 2 mono legs each.
+There are 256 mono legs of buss/output metering and there can be up to 128 phase meters (using 2 mono legs each).

-Channel input delay increases to 256 mono legs of 2.73 seconds.
-There are 2.73 seconds of delay available on each group.
+Channel input delay of 256 mono legs of 2.73 seconds.
+Delay Work - allowing delay on group inputs, direct outputs, insert send/return for channels, groups and mains.